The galaxy of Coxeter groups: A first expedition into the galaxy

 Any triangle group $\Delta(p,q,r)$ contains a subgroup of index two given by the presentation

-Such a subgroup $\Gamma(p,q,r)$ is sometimes also referred to as a triangle group in the literature \cite{BridsonConderReid,BMcRRS}.
+Such a subgroup $\Gamma(p,q,r)$ is sometimes also referred to as an (ordinary) triangle group in the literature \cite{BridsonConderReid}.
 It is also known as a \emph{von Dyck} group or a \emph{rotation triangle (sub)group}.
-In the standard realization of the ambient triangle Coxeter groups, the triangle rotation group $\Gamma(p,q,r)$ can be interpreted as the subgroup of $\Delta(p,q,r)$ generated by rotations of prescribed orders $p$, $q$ and $r$.
-If the triple $\Menge{p,q,r}$ is hyperbolic, then $\Gamma(p,q,r)$ is a Fuchsian group as it is a discrete subgroup of $\Isom^+(\Hyp^2) \cong \PSL_2(\R)$.
+In the standard realization of the ambient triangle Coxeter groups, the rotation subgroup $\Gamma(p,q,r)$ can be interpreted as the subgroup of $\Delta(p,q,r)$ generated by rotations of prescribed orders $p$, $q$, and $r$.
+If the triple $\Menge{p,q,r}$ is hyperbolic, then $\Gamma(p,q,r)$ is a Fuchsian group as it is a discrete subgroup of $\Isom^+(\Hyp^2) \cong \PSL_2(\R)$; we refer the reader to~\cite{KatokFuchsian} for background on such groups and their geometric properties.

+In the sequel we employ profinite techniques in the study of the Coxeter galaxy.
+Recall that a (topological) group is \emph{profinite} if it is compact, Hausdorff, and totally disconnected.
+The \emph{profinite completion} $\hut{G}$ of a finitely generated group $G$ is the inverse limit of its (inverse) system of finite quotients; cf.~\cite{RibesZalesskii} for background and standard results on profinite groups.
+We say that a group $G$ in a family of groups $\mc{F}$ is \emph{profinitely rigid} (in $\mc{F}$) in case $\hut{G} \cong \hut{H}$ implies $G \cong H$ for all $H \in \mc{F}$.

-Making use of results of Bridson--Conder--Reid~\cite{BridsonConderReid} and Bridson--McReynolds--Reid--Spitler~\cite{BMcRRS} we show that, in rank three, finite quotients can be used to distinguish Coxeter systems.
-For an overview on profinite rigidity and in order to gain a better understanding of its relevance in group theory we refer the interested reader to the excellent ICM survey of Reid \cite{ReidICM}.
+For an overview on profinite rigidity and in order to gain a better understanding of its relevance in group theory we refer the interested reader to the excellent ICM survey of Reid~\cite{ReidICM}.
+One motivation to look at finite quotients of Coxeter groups is the following strong form of profinite rigidity for von Dyck triangle groups $\Gamma(p,q,r)$.